About this Policy

 - Depending upon the communication preferences you select when registering your details, we may then also contact you for fundraising and marketing purposes, about the activities listed in the fundraising and marketing communications section of this policy.

 - When someone visits humanists.uk we collect standard logging information and details of visitor behaviour – such as which pages are visited, and how long is spent on each one.
 We do this to find out things such as the number of visitors to the various parts of the site, and how people are using our site.
-These website statistics and data are collected by Google Analytics and Hotjar.
+We also collect ‘trace’ data to analyse the performance of our site, and to identify bottlenecks.
+These website statistics and data are collected by Google Analytics, Hotjar, and Datadog (EU hosting).
 Google’s system also provides us with non-personally-identifiable ‘Interest’ and ‘Demographics’ data, which is collected using the widely-used Google Advertising Network DoubleClick cookie (see here for more information on this cookie, including how to opt-out).
 Humanists UK collects this data so that we can find out the kinds of people visiting our site, and we use this data to help us deliver our messages as effectively as possible.
 See below for more information about cookies, and here for a way to opt out of Google Analytics on all websites you visit.

 - Our website also uses web beacons or pixels through third-party service providers that allow us to track conversions and activity on our website – as well as generating advertisements that appear on Facebook, Twitter, and search engines like Google, for you and other potential users.
 This data is anonymous, and helps us know which forms of advertising are the most cost-effective.